bokmann/font-awesome-rails/README.md

 The default value of this variable is taken from `ENV['RAILS_RELATIVE_URL_ROOT']`, so configuring the environment to define `RAILS_RELATIVE_URL_ROOT` is an alternative strategy.

+## Versioning

+Versioning follows the core releases of Font-Awesome which follows Semantic Versioning 2.0 as defined at <http://semver.org>.
+We will do our best not to make any breaking changes until Font-Awesome core makes a major version bump.

 ## License

 * The [Font Awesome](http://fortawesome.github.com/Font-Awesome) font is